 SMS and WhatsApp: Prior of the questionnaire being shared by SMS and WhatsApp, the respondent will be notified that their assistance in answering the question is required.
 The respondents will be given stipulated of time to thoroughly and honestly answer the question.
-The question will be shared to the respondent via SMS and WhatsApp.
-Or reprinting
+The question will be shared to the respondent via SMS and WhatsApp. modifying, or reprinting, TI TUN ABDUL PA